Luminous mind: Mahayana texts

-Mahayana sutras generally affirm the pure and luminous nature of the mind, adding that this is its natural condition (prakrti-prabhsvara-citta).
+Mahayana sutras generally affirm the mind's pure and luminous nature, adding that this is its natural condition (prakṛtiś cittasya prabhāsvarā).
 In the Pañcavimsati Prajñaparamita sutra, the prabhsvara-citta is interpreted thus:This mind (citta) is no-mind (acitta), because its natural character is luminous.
 What is this state of the mind’s luminosity (prabhsvarat)?
 When the mind is neither associated with nor dissociated from greed, hatred, delusion, proclivities (anusaya), fetters (samyojana), or false views (drsti), then this constitutes its luminosity.
 Does the mind exist as no-mind?
 In the state of no-mind (acittat), the states of existence (astit) or non-existence (nstit) can be neither found nor established...
 What is this state of no-mind?
 The state of no-mind, which is immutable (avikra) and undifferentiated (avikalpa), constitutes the ultimate reality (dharmat) of all dharmas.
 Such is the state of no-mind.A similar teaching appears in some recensions of the Aṣṭasāhasrikā (8000 lines) Prajñāpāramitā Sūtra.
-Edward Conze considered the teaching on the "essential purity of the nature of mind" (prakrti cittasya prabhasvara; xinxiang benjing, 心相本淨) to be a central teaching of the Mahayana.
+Edward Conze considered the teaching on the "essential purity of the nature of mind" (prakrti cittasya prabhasvara; xinxiang benjing, 心相本淨) a central Mahayana teaching.
 According to Shi Huifeng, this term is not present in the earliest textual witness of the Aṣṭasāhasrikā, the Daoxing Banruo Jing, attributed to Lokaksema (c.
 179 CE).

-Mahayana texts like the Ratnagotravibhanga, also associate prabhsvara with awakening (bodhi) and also another term, natural or original purity of mind (cittaprakrtivisuddhi).
-In some Mahayana shastras, natural purity is another term for Emptiness, Suchness and Dharmadhatu.
-Asanga's Mahayanasamgraha for example, states:The essential purity (prakṛtivyavadāna), i.e., the true nature (tathatā), emptiness (śūnyatā), the utmost point of reality (bhūtakoti), the signless (animitta), the absolute (paramārtha), the fundamental element (dharmadhātu).The Bhadrapala-sutra states that the element of consciousness (vijñanadhatu) is pure and penetrates all things while not being affected by them, like the rays of the sun, even though it may appear defiled.
+Mahayana texts like the Ratnagotravibhanga also associate prabhsvara with awakening (bodhi) and another term, natural or original purity of mind (cittaprakrtivisuddhi).

+In some Mahayana treatises, natural purity is another term for Emptiness, Suchness and Dharmadhatu.
+Asanga's Mahayanasamgraha, for example, states:The essential purity (prakṛtivyavadāna), i.e., the true nature (tathatā), emptiness (śūnyatā), the utmost point of reality (bhūtakoti), the signless (animitta), the absolute (paramārtha), the fundamental element (dharmadhātu).The Bhadrapala-sutra states that the element of consciousness (vijñanadhatu) is pure and penetrates all things while not being affected by them, like the rays of the sun, even though it may appear defiled.
+This sutra states:Furthermore, Bhadrapāla, the element of consciousness is completely purified; it encompasses everything, yet it is not tainted by anything.